HELVE/HELVELOGS/README.md

 ```
 Live Documentary Series / Live DOCUMENTATION?
 ```
-Seasons corresponding to certain projects.
+Seasons correspond to a sequence of projects.
 Helve AVR is the behind the scenes entity and an art venue in a way.
 Helve AVR is actual reality with a twist and different motivational vibe of being an agent/operative for an agency that wants to visually change the reality on a big scale.

-- Helve AVR is a high technology creative agency wrapped in a rather mission-inducing vibe of global operations and secret missions.
-It is mainly reality and byproducts of operations but with a mental twist.
+- Helve AVR is a high technology creative agency wrapped in a rather mission-inducing vibe of global operations and secret missions, visual takeover drops.
+It is mainly reality and a byproduct of operations but with a mental twist.

 - Hitech Crime is the fictional universe based on real emotions and tucking them away.
 More focus on the story and theme rather than the product as it is contained within.